V8tr/UITableViewCellAnimation-Article-Final/README.md

 # UITableViewCellAnimation-Article-Final

+The project demonstrates how to animate `UITableViewCells` when they first appear on a screen.

-Animating Table View Cell Display: Practical Recipes.
-See blog post for more details: http://www.vadimbulavin.com/tableviewcell-display-animation/
+See blog post 'Animating Table View Cell Display: Practical Recipes for more details: http://www.vadimbulavin.com/tableviewcell-display-animation/